-- 68. Given that the land acquisition needs and the associated impacts will be known with the phased selection of roads and design of the civil works, LGED has kept a provision of BDT 729 million for land acquisition, resettlement and other social mitigation measures for RTIP-II implementation.
+- 65. Given that the land acquisition needs and the associated impacts will be known with the phased selection of roads and design of the civil works, LGED has kept a provision of BDT 729 million for land acquisition, resettlement and other social mitigation measures for RTIP-II: AF implementation.
 The first year program involves no land acquisition or resettlement.
 However, an estimated BDT 50 million will be spent in the first year for covering the land acquisition and resettlement for the second year program.
-The phase-wise budget for land acquisition and resettlement will be determined after selection of roads and design of civil works ensuring the following: - The RP or ARP prepared for each phase, which is to be subjected to Bank review and clearance prior to accepting the work packages for Bank financing, will include a precise budget for land acquisition and resettlement; and - The project funding approval process of the GOB, which may involve other ministries, will provide funds to finance land acquisition and resettlement activities that could not be identified at this stage of project preparation. - 69.
-The budget for each phase will be detailed with breakdowns in terms of various types of losses with their replacement costs/market prices and the number of persons entitled to compensation in each loss category. - 70.
-Provision for a Social Scientist is included in the management support consultancy and for a Land Acquisition and Resettlement Specialist is included in the design and supervision consultancy package.
+The phase-wise budget for land acquisition and resettlement will be determined after selection of roads and design of civil works ensuring the following: - The RP or ARP prepared for each phase, which is to be subjected to Bank review and clearance prior to accepting the work packages for Bank financing, will include a precise budget for land acquisition and resettlement; and - The project funding approval process of the GOB, which may involve other ministries, will provide funds to finance land acquisition and resettlement activities that could not be identified at this stage of project preparation. - The Land acquisition proposal should be submitted to DC office within a month from the date of administrative approval. - 66.
+The budget for each phase will be detailed with breakdowns in terms of various types of losses with their replacement costs/market prices and the number of persons entitled to compensation in each loss category.

+67. Provision for a Social Scientist and provision for a Resettlement Specialist are included in list of consultants.